 Stay 6, pay 5 at Kicheche Camp

-Stay for six nights and only pay for five combining Kicheche Laikipia and Kicheche Valley in Kenya, and get an exclusive additional discount during selected dates in 2020 and 2021.
+Stay for six nights and only pay for five when combining Kicheche Laikipia and Kicheche Valley in Kenya throughout 2020.
 Terms and conditions apply.
 Subject to availability.

 *All offers are subject to availability and terms and conditions.
 Please contact our team for more information.

 Enjoy a game drive across the rocky hills and past the huge acacias and lush springs of the Laikipia region.
 The perfect habitat for game and wildlife, and home to some rare northern species such as the gerenuk, Besia oryx, Grevy zebra and much more.

 Fly-camping in Laikipia is the perfect way to immerse yourself in the bush for an evening.
 This is not for the faint hearted, you'll be able to hear every movement of the wildlife around you and experience the wonders of the night sky like never before.

 Bush walks in Laikipia